 - Net Profit versus Target

-Core logic, in a nutshell
+Financial dashboard logic, in a nutshell

-As first, you can add your data to the “data” Worksheet.
+First, you can add your data to the “data” Worksheet.

-Tip: Be careful with the conditional formatting rules!
-Some metrics (for example, Expenses, Accounts Payable, etc.) work unusual.
-If the Expenses increased vs. the last month, you have to use a red color because it’s a negative trend.
+Some metrics (for example, Expenses, Accounts Payable, etc.) work “reverse.”
+For example, if Expenses increased compared to last month, you must use a red color because it’s a negative trend.

 Download the template and play with our modern dashboards.